fabian-netto/Canteen/README.md

-# Canteen Voucher System Using Biometric Authentication
+# Canteen Coupon System Using Biometric Authentication

 Python Django webserver on kiosk with R307 sensor interfaced with ESP8266 connected to it.